-Certificado means certificate — a common term in Academic & Exam Prep.
+certificado means certificate — a common term in Travel Spanish.
 Learn how it's used in a real-world example.

 certificate